Léopold-Émile Reutlinger

-Léopold-Émile Reutlinger (17 March 1863 – 16 March 1937) was a French photographer who came from a successful German-Jewish family of photographers.
-His uncle Charles Reutlinger founded the family's photography business, and his father was the photographer Émile Reutlinger.
-His son Jean Reutlinger was also a prominent photographer.
+Léopold-Émile Reutlinger (17 March 1863 – 16 March 1937) was a Peruvian-born French photographer.

+He came from a successful German-Jewish family of photographers.
+His uncle, Charles Reutlinger, founded the family's photography business, and his father was the photographer Émile Reutlinger.
+His son, Jean Reutlinger, was also a prominent photographer.

 Life

 Born in Callao, Peru, Reutlinger became a photographer like his uncle and his father.
 He lived in Callao until 1883 and then, at his father's insistence, entered the studio in Paris, which his father had been running alone since 1880.
 He took over the studio from his father after 1890.

-Like his uncle, he took photos of popular actresses and opera singers from the beginning.
-Soon he also took fashion and advertising photos and photographed stars of the entertainment venues like the Moulin Rouge and the Folies Bergère.
-The photos were either sold to magazines and newspapers or reproduced as postcards.
+Like his uncle, he took photographs of popular actresses and opera singers from the beginning.
+Soon, he also took fashion and advertising photos and photographed stars of the entertainment venues, including the Moulin Rouge and the Folies Bergère, both in Paris.
+The photographs were either sold to magazines and newspapers or reproduced as postcards.

 Especially the business with pictures in postcard format, which were often clearly influenced by Art Nouveau, was successful.
 Some of the pictures were colored and designed as photomontages.

-Reutlinger had an excellent reputation at the age of 40.
+Reutlinger had an excellent reputation at age forty.
 He clearly trumped his uncle's success.
-He recorded among others Mata Hari, Cléo de Mérode, Sarah Bernhardt, Léonie Yahne, Anna Held and Lina Cavalieri.
+He recorded, among others, the exotic dancer and spy Mata Hari, the dancer Cléo de Mérode, the stage actress Sarah Bernhardt, the stage actress Léonie Yahne, the stage performer Anna Held and the operatic soprano and actress Lina Cavalieri.
 Reutlinger was also one of the pioneers of erotic photography.

-In 1891 his son Jean was born, who worked together with his father as a photographer from 1910.
+In 1891, his son, Jean, was born, who worked together with his father as a photographer from 1910.
 Jean died in 1914 in World War I.

 In 1930, Reutlinger suffered an accident with a champagne cork, which cost him an eye and seriously affected his profession.
 But he continued to run the studio until his death in Paris in 1937.